zerkz/JiraJockey/README.md

 To add to chrome, go to `menu > settings > extensions` check the `Develper mode` box. then  select `Load unpacked extension` and load the JiraJockey directory

+To enable the cache to store your agileboard, go to the options page in the chrome extensions settings, and enter the agile board ID where prompted

 Functionality
 =============

+* Jira Cache
+  * a half hour long cache of the agile board and use tickets is polled/updated through a background script. it is set to diplay if jira is down, or it is accessible through the options page

 * Agile Board
   * Converts in sprint open ticket ticket id bar to a progress bar of sub tasks